Algebraic Winding Numbers: Introduction

 If $P$ and $Q$ are not simultaneously $0$, then any common factor of $P$ and $Q$ can be simplified in both $P$ and $Q$ without changing the value of $\Sign(P, Q, x)$, $\Var_a^b(P, Q)$ or $\Ind_a^b(P, Q)$ for any $x, a, b$ in $\R$.

-The algorithmic symbolic computation of the Cauchy index defined as in Definition \ref{def:cauchyindex} can be done using Sturm sequences as in \cite[Section 3]{Eis} or subresultant polynomials as in \cite{PerRoy2}.
-Classicaly, the Cauchy index is definded on intervals under the assumption that $P$ and $Q$ do not vanish at the endpoints and can be computed by various symbolic methods (see \cite[Chapter 9]{BPR}).
+The algorithmic symbolic computation of the Cauchy index of $(P,Q)$ can be done using Sturm sequences as in \cite[Section 3]{Eis} or subresultant polynomials as in \cite{PerRoy2}.
+Classically, the Cauchy index of the rational function $P/Q$ is defined on intervals under the assumption that $P$ and $Q$ do not vanish at the endpoints and can be computed by various symbolic methods (see \cite[Chapter 9]{BPR}).

-Before going on, we recall the inversion formula (see \cite[Theorem 3.9]{Eis}), which relates the Cauchy Index with the sign variation on an interval.